Embedded-Sys-Mini-Project-24spring/esp32-techdisc/README.md

 The MPU6050 is attached via I2C to the ESP32-S2-SAOLA-1 dev kit.
 The MPU6050 provides acclerometer & gyroscope measurements that are used to calculate the RPM of the disk as well as the tilt angle of the disk.
 A wiring diagram is provided below.

+NOTE: GPIO pin 8 was configured to set the addresss for the connected I2C device.

 ### Hardware

 - ESP32-S2-Saola-1